brimdata/zed/docs/formats/zjson.md

 the basic JavaScript types.

 In other words,
-because JSON objects do not have a deterministic column order nor does JSON in general have typing beyond the basics (i.e., strings, floating point numbers, objects, arrays, and booleans), we decided to encode Zed data with its embedded type model all in a layer above regular JSON.
+because JSON objects do not have a deterministic field order nor does JSON in general have typing beyond the basics (i.e., strings, floating point numbers, objects, arrays, and booleans), we decided to encode Zed data with its embedded type model all in a layer above regular JSON.